-- 6.14 The multi-modal trip generation assessment undertaken suggests that there would be a single cycle trip to or from the development in a given day; however, this is considered unlikely given the proposals are inclusive of cycle parking for staff and residents in excess of London Plan standards to align with the Camden Transport SPD.
-The Site is well located in relation to the wider cycle network as is outlined in Section 2 of this report. - 6.15 The Proposed Development will provide cycle parking in accordance with the London Plan 2021 with two cycle parking spaces provided in the form of a Sheffield Stand which are laid out and accessed in a manner which aligns with the design principles of the London Cycle Design Standards.
+- Development would not generate a single cycling trip across a day; however, this is considered unlikely given the proposals are inclusive of cycle parking for staff and residents in excess of London Plan standards to align with the Camden Transport SPD.
+The Site is well located in relation to the wider cycle network as is outlined in Section 2 of this report. - 6.8 The Proposed Development will provide cycle parking in accordance with the London Plan 2021 with 4 cycle parking spaces for the hotel element and 2 long stay cycle parking spaces for the restaurant element provided in the form of a Sheffield Stand which are laid out and accessed in a manner which aligns with the design principles of the London Cycle Design Standards. - 6.9 The proposed quantum of cycle parking is outlined below: - Hotel Long Stay: 1 space per 20 rooms x 53 rooms + 20% uplift = 3.18 spaces.
+4 provided. - Restaurant Long stay: 1 space per 175sqm GEA x 169.5sqm GEA + 20% uplift = 1.16 spaces.
+2 provided

-- 6.16 The proposed quantum of cycle parking is outlined below: - Residential Long Stay: 5 London Plan spaces + 20% uplift = 6 spaces.
-6 provided. - Hotel Long Stay: 1 space per 20 rooms x 59 rooms + 20% uplift = 4 spaces.
-4 provided. - Retail Long stay: 1 space per 175sqm GEA x 197sqm GEA + 20% uplift = 2 spaces.
-2 provided - In addition to the above, to align with the London Plan and Camden Transport SPD, the commercial elements will be supported by end-of-trip facilities.
+In addition to the above, to align with the London Plan and Camden Transport SPD, the commercial elements will be supported by end-of-trip facilities.
 The hotel will be provided with a single shower and 4 lockers (1 per cycle space) adjacent to the respective cycle store.
-The level of end-of-trip facilities provides an appropriate level to ensure cycle parking is attractive and usable in a manner which is commensurate to the scale and size of the development. - The Proposed Development should provide 11 short stay cycle parking spaces to accommodate visitors to the development (0 for the residential; 2 for the hotel and 9 for the retail unit).
+The level of end-of-trip facilities provides an appropriate level to ensure cycle parking is attractive and usable in a manner which is commensurate to the scale and size of the development.

+The Proposed Development should provide 11 short stay cycle parking spaces to accommodate visitors to the development (2 for the hotel and 9 for the restaurant unit).
 As a consequence of retaining the building façade, it is not possible to accommodate the short-stay cycle parking within the Site.
-As such, it is proposed that the 11 cycle spaces, equivalent to 7 Sheffield stands, could be provided on-street in collaboration with Camden.
+As such, it is proposed that the 11 cycle spaces, equivalent to 6 Sheffield stands, could be provided on-street in collaboration with Camden.
 It is proposed that a financial contribution is made to Camden that could implement the spaces at a location which is acceptable to the Council and would act to benefit access to other local businesses by cyclists and supplement that which is already provided along the length of Finchley Road.